remult/remult/misc/public-api.md

   /** The key to be used for this field */ key?: string
 }
-export interface FieldRef<entityType = any, valueType = any>
+export interface FieldRef<entityType = unknown, valueType = unknown>
   extends Subscribable {
-  error: string
+  error: string | undefined
   displayValue: string
   value: valueType
   originalValue: valueType